How to find unique strings or objects using Java stream API

-In this tutorial we will see an example on how to find unique strings or objects using Java stream API.
-Stream API was introduced in Java 8 and we are going to see how to use this stream API to remove duplicates from strings or objects.
+In this tutorial you will see an example on how to find unique strings or objects using Java stream API.
+Stream API was introduced in Java 8 and I am going to show you how to use this stream API to remove duplicates from strings or objects.

 Java stream API has a method distinct() that removes duplicates and returns unique strings from a list of strings.
-But for objects we cannot directly apply this distinct() method directly to find out unique elements from a list of objects.
-Therefore we will use Predicate to remove duplicates and find the unique objects by a particular attribute of the object.
+But for objects you cannot directly apply this distinct() method directly to find out unique elements from a list of objects.
+Therefore I will use Predicate to remove duplicates and find the unique objects by a particular attribute of the object.

 Prerequisites